Communal Living as an Option for Low-Income Households

 If you're working and living from paycheck to paycheck, you have low income, or you're constantly on the verge of homelessness, communal living might be a valid option for you to consider.
 As long as you are willing to earn your keep and pitch in to help the community's stated mission, the benefits could be almost immeasurable.

 When administered correctly, a community living establishment can be thought of as a utopia, a place where the entire community can flourish, as well as the individual members within the community.

-The communal economic structure, consensus driven decision-making and often-times keen focus on ecological living is attractive to many people, so the concept is ideal.
+The communal economic structure, consensus-driven decision-making, and often-times keen focus on ecological living are attractive to many people, so the concept is ideal.
 However, for like-minded people who are struggling to make it from paycheck to paycheck, the communal economic structure could offer a perfect lifeline.

 If you are someone who's wanting to seriously investigate the possibility of living in a commune, you need to understand that you will be expected to contribute to the community in some manner.
 Your contribution could be as simple as volunteering a certain amount of hours or as complex as putting in full-time hours to benefit the stated cause or mission.

 Why Living in a Commune Might Be a Good Idea If You Have Low Income

 As I alluded to above, if you are living from paycheck to paycheck, living in a commune might be something to seriously consider, because pooling your assets or easing your financial burden might be a good way to get you ahead.
 Only you know if community living would right for your personal situation.

 Even if you want to try community living on a temporary basis, it might be enough to give you time to pursue a short-term educational goal, learn a new skill, or even start an online business and get it off the ground.